 Using your body’s naturally made glycogen for fuel is far healthier than fueling your body with dietary glucose.

 - It creates massive oxidation that can damage the inside of your arteries

-- It creates a sharp rise in insulin, which keeps the fat-burning process from happening.
+- It creates a sharp rise in Fat Storing Hormone, which keeps the fat-burning process from happening.

 Thus, your body remains dependent on dietary glucose for fuel, which increases your risk of damage to the lining of your arteries, leading to heart disease.

 When the arterial lining is damaged, it attracts certain kinds of cholesterol and calcium that are sent by your body in an attempt to heal the damage.
 The cholesterol and calcium form plaques, which can then break off and cause a stroke or directly clog the artery.

 Ironically, it’s not really cholesterol that causes problems; rather, it’s eating a high-carb diet which damages the arterial lining and causes plaques to form that’s the issue.
 Even though for years, mainstream medical authorities have blamed cholesterol itself.

 I’m aware that the benefit of fasting most people are interested in is weight loss.
 I get it.
 So many of you also are eager to boost your energy and clear out the brain fog that makes you feel like you’re not the brightest bulb in the string.